pierrelux/rlbook/_sources/adp.md

 # Smooth Optimality Equations for Infinite-Horizon MDPs

 While the standard Bellman optimality equations use the max operator to determine the best action, an alternative formulation known as the smooth or soft Bellman optimality equations replaces this with a softmax operator.
-This approach, originating from {cite}`rust1987optimal` and later rediscovered in the context of maximum entropy inverse reinforcement learning {cite}`ziebart2008maximum` and soft Q-learning {cite}`haarnoja2017reinforcement`, introduces a degree of stochasticity into the decision-making process.
+This approach originated from {cite}`rust1987optimal` and was later rediscovered in the context of maximum entropy inverse reinforcement learning {cite}`ziebart2008maximum`, which then led to soft Q-learning {cite}`haarnoja2017reinforcement` and soft actor-critic {cite}`haarnoja2018soft`, a state-of-the-art deep reinforcement learning algorithm.

 In the infinite-horizon setting, the smooth Bellman optimality equations take the form: